svm-suite/svm-suite.github.io/README.md

 ### 4.5. conclusion

-In this section we learned basic constructs of *compute-stateful.svm* services.
+In this section we exposed basic constructs of *compute-stateful.svm* services.
 We only scratched the surface of what such services are capable of.
 Since we are dealing with a Turing complete system, we may expect that we are not bound in any way considering the domain of supported computations.

 ## 5. compute-stateless.svm